-You will need to check, firstly, whether your country has a visa waiver agreement with Belgium.
-In order to do so, you should inquire at your nearest Belgian embassy or consulate in your country of residence.
+If instead you do not hail from one of these countries, you need to check, firstly, whether your country has a visa waiver agreement with Belgium.
+In order to do so, you should inquire at your nearest Belgian embassy or consulate in your country of residence before moving to Antwerp.
 The Foreign Affairs, Foreign Trade and Development Cooperation has a search engine for Belgian missions abroad on their website.

-For full details of all of these visa types, please see our moving to Brussels pages.
+For full details of all of these visa types, please see our moving to Belgium pages.

-If you will be remaining in Antwerp for more than three months, you must register with your local municipal authority within eight days of your arrival.
-Bring a proof of residence (either a rental agreement or bank details) with you when you register.
-To confirm your home address, a police officer will make a visit.
+If you are planning on staying in Antwerp for more than three months, you must register with your local municipal authority within eight days of your arrival.
+Bring proof of residence (either a rental agreement or bank details) with you when you register.

-After this, you will receive an electronic identity card.
+After registration, you will receive an electronic identity card.
 Belgium has recently updated its residence cards to comply with EU standards.
-The new electronic cards contain biometric data on a chip, and serve as a certificate of inscription, a residence permit and an identity card.
-After receiving this card, you will have successfully completed moving to Antwerp.
+The new electronic cards contain biometric data on a chip, and serve as a certificate of address, a residence permit, and an identity card.
+After receiving this card, you will have successfully completed your move to Antwerp.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.